marsjaninzmarsa/WordPress-J-QueryFilter/README.md

 #### I can't choose any Post Type to filtering ####

-Do you have any?
+What post types you have defined?
 Plugin currently allows only to choose Post Type which is public and have archive (relays on archive template when displaying results).
 It may going to change in future releases.

 #### What is this weird "Filtering parameters" thing?
 How to deal with it? ####